Unknown6656/roslyn/concepts/docs/concepts.md

 ---

-## Why didn’t we do this before?
+## Why didn't we do this before?

-Times have changed: not just Haskell anymore…
+Times have changed: not just Haskell anymore ...
 *	Swift *protocols*
 *	Scala *implicits*
 *	Rust	*traits*